 The first obvious difference is the view.
 When sitting in a bulkhead seat, you are directly facing a wall.

-But if you take a better look, you will notice other parts of the bulkhead seat design affected by its position in the plane.
+But if you take a better look, you will notice other parts of the bulkhead seat design are also affected by its position in the plane.

 When sitting in bulkhead seats, you are compromising space for your hand luggage, for your hips and thighs, and possibly even feet